Classical Verification of Quantum Computations in Linear Time: Technical Overview

-One important technique that we will use is the \emph{helper gadget method}.
-This method also appeared implicitly in \cite{jiayu20}; in general this method does not solve concrete problems on its own, and we need to make smart usage of it and combine it with other techniques.
+One important technique that we will use is the \emph{switch gadget technique}.
+This technique was also used in \cite{jiayu20} (under the name of \emph{helper gadget}), with an early stage version of analysis techniques; in general this technique does not solve concrete problems on its own, and we need to make smart usage of it and combine it with other techniques.
 As discussed in the last section, the client needs a way to introduce new phases in a completely secret way.
-The idea is, instead of using a simple phase table, the protocol will make use of one additional \emph{helper gadget}:
+The idea is, instead of using a simple phase table, the protocol will make use of one additional \emph{switch gadget}:

-Importantly, when the mapping \eqref{eq:r2} is encoded, $K^{(\helper)}$ will also be used as a part of the encryption keys.
-In more detail, each encryption in the table has the following form, where the encryption key is the concatenation of two keys: The table \eqref{eq:9r} contains four rows coming from different values of $b^{(\helper)}$ and $b$.
-Different choices of the helper gadget key correspond to the same encrypted phases.
+Importantly, when the mapping \eqref{eq:r2} is encoded, $K^{(\switch)}$ will also be used as a part of the encryption keys.
+(We say ``encryption keys'' to mean $k$ in $\fEn_k(p)$ appeared in the construction of tables \eqref{eq:r4}.)
+In more detail, each encryption in the table has the following form, where the encryption key is the concatenation of two keys: The table \eqref{eq:9r} contains four rows coming from different values of $b^{(\switch)}$ and $b$.
+Different choices of the switch gadget key correspond to the same encrypted phases.
 With this table, the same mapping could still be implemented.
-The server could use similar operations as \eqref{eq:r6} to \eqref{eq:r7}; it could decrypt the table \eqref{eq:9r} with the key superposition it holds, and the helper gadget remains in a product form from the other parts in each step analogous to \eqref{eq:r6} to \eqref{eq:r7}:
+The server could use similar operations as \eqref{eq:r6} to \eqref{eq:r7}; it could decrypt the table \eqref{eq:9r} with the key superposition it holds, and the switch gadget remains in a product form from the other parts in each step analogous to \eqref{eq:r6} to \eqref{eq:r7}: